Zainrax/Chinese-Room/README.md

 # Chinese-Room
-Web application simulating Searle's Chinese Room experiment through VM environments.
+Web application simulating Searle's Chinese Room Argument through VM environments.

 # Description
 This program is created using React, node.js, and MySQL in three seperate vms using vagrant.